ZanattaMichael/SelMVP/README.md

 ```

-OR if you want to explicitly specify the DriverType:
+OR if you want to specify the DriverType explicitly:

 ``` PowerShell